Charismatic movement

-The movement is deemed to have begun in 1960 in Anglicanism, and spread to other mainstream protestant denominations, including Lutherans and Presbyterians by 1962 and to Roman Catholicism by 1967.
+The movement is deemed to have begun in 1960 in Anglicanism (through the Episcopal Church USA) and spread to other mainstream Protestant denominations, including other American Protestants by both Lutherans and Presbyterians by 1962, and to Roman Catholicism by 1967.
 Methodists became involved in the charismatic movement in the 1970s.

-The movement was not initially influential in evangelical churches, and although this changed in the 1980s in the so called Third Wave, this was often expressed in the formation of separate evangelical churches such as the Vineyard Movement - neo-charismatic organisations that mirrored the establishment of Pentecostal churches.
+The movement was not initially influential in evangelical churches.
+Although this changed in the 1980s in the so-called Third Wave, the movement was often expressed in the formation of separate evangelical churches such as the Vineyard Movement—neo-charismatic organisations that mirrored the establishment of Pentecostal churches.
 Many traditional evangelical churches remain opposed to the movement and teach a cessationist theology.

 History

 The classic Pentecostalism movement usually traces its origin to the early twentieth century, with the ministry of Charles F. Parham and the subsequent ministry of William Joseph Seymour and the Azusa Street Revival.
 Its unique doctrine involved a dramatic encounter with God, termed baptism with the Holy Spirit.
-The evidence for having received this experience was interpreted by some as speaking in tongues.
+Some believed that speaking in tongues was evidence for having had this experience.

 Before 1955 the religious mainstream did not embrace Pentecostal doctrines.
 If a church member or clergyman openly expressed such views, they would (either voluntarily or involuntarily) separate from their existing denomination.
 However, by the 1960s many of the characteristic teachings were gaining acceptance among Christians within mainline Protestant denominations.

-The charismatic movement represented a reversal of this previous pattern as those influenced by Pentecostal spirituality chose to remain in their original denominations.
-The popularization and broader acceptance of charismatic teachings as well as ideas are linked to the Healing Revival that occurred from 1946 to 1958.
+The movement represented a reversal of the previous pattern, as those influenced by Pentecostal spirituality chose to remain in their original denominations.
+The popularization and broader acceptance of charismatic teachings and ideas are linked to the Healing Revival that occurred from 1946 to 1958.
 The revivalists of the time, including William Branham, Oral Roberts, and A. A. Allen, held large interdenominational meetings which emphasized the gifts of the spirit.
 This global revival led to greater awareness and acceptance of Pentecostal teachings and practices.